ashwinsel/Milestone-Project-2/README.md

 - ## Gratitude
     * I would like to thank my mentor Dick Vlaanderen for all the coaching and helping me with their insight and experience.
-    * thanks to tutor Jason, who helped me arrange folders within my repository and ensure my deployment worked well.
+    * Thanks to tutor Roo, who helped me fix my deployment.
     * Thank you to Md—Fahim Kabir Hamim for the lessons on Tech2 etc.
+    * Thanks to tutors from Great Stck.
+    * Thanks to Amy our facilitator for running our regular Stand-ups which gave me confidence.